 Consistency in fuel chip is vital, in terms of size, moisture content and free of contaminates (foreign matter etc.), as it ensure the efficiency of burning and therefore the heat levels.
 Practicality Brown has invested heavily in rigorous quality control systems, which includes grading equipment, storage and moisture control to ensure a consistent quality of fuel.
 This dedicated approach ensures our wood chip meets the Woodsure accreditation standards.

-Typically we offer G50 Chip (with a maximum sectional area of 50mm), which has a moisture content of between 30% to 35%.
-This wood chip fuel conforms to ONORM M7 and Din 66-165.
+Typically we offer G30 or G50 grades of virgin wood chip, which has a moisture content of between 25% to 35%.
+This wood chip fuel conforms to ONORM M7, Din 66-165 and BSEN.

 Our wood chip stock is sourced from one of our core businesses, i.e. no burn forestry clearance.
 As a result, all our wood fuel products are produced from virgin clean timber guaranteeing emission requirements in controlled areas and ensuring that the clean wood ash can be either used as fertiliser or disposed of in the normal waste stream.
 This comparatively high stock level enables Practicality Brown to guarantee fuel availability throughout the year, especially in the peak winter months.
 Our strong logistical partnership ensures that we deliver what our customers want, where and when they want it, throughout the South East of England.